gitter-badger/phoenix-starter/README.md

 ## License

-Copyright (c) 2015 Daniel Neighman
+Copyright (c) 2016 Michael Cloutier

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the